The Best At-Home Way to Remove Cherry Angiomas

 Does it hurt to treat a cherry angioma at home with a plasma pen?

 Most people describe the sensation as a brief, sharp pinch at the moment of contact.
-The OcuraLife Plasma Pen has multiple power settings so you can start low and adjust.
+The OcuraLife Plasma Pen has 9 power settings so you can start low and adjust.
 Applying a numbing cream to the area beforehand significantly reduces the sensation for people who are sensitive.

 How long does the healing take after treating a cherry angioma with a plasma pen?